 - Drink plenty of water in between D-Mannose doses.

-- Remember that nobody has yet clinically tested and established the exact quantity and frequency of D-Mannose for UTI treatment.
+- Remember that as of now, no one has clinically tested and established the exact quantity and frequency of D-Mannose for UTI treatment.

 - Different people will react differently to the same D-Mannose dose (depending on their age, weight, overall health).

-- Quality and purity of D-Mannose could vary from one manufacturing company to another, and even from one batch to another!
+- The quality and purity of D-Mannose could vary from one manufacturing company to another, and even from one batch to another!

 - D-Mannose has certain side-effects and it’s important to weigh all pros and cons before you try it.

 - Once you have started taking D-Mannose, UTI symptoms should significantly diminish within the first 48 hours, but keep it up for 2-3 more days even if the symptoms are gone.
 If your symptoms did not diminish within the first day, see a doctor immediately.

 - Normally, one 50g dose (2-3 ounces) of D-Mannose is sufficient (most likely that’s how much you’d have in one package) for one course.

 - Some find it beneficial to follow up an acute episode of a UTI with a month of preventive D-Mannose dose taken daily.